wkhere/reprise/README.md

 #### Loading a module for the first time

-Please note that for Elixir 0.15.0 and earlier, you need to manually load modules for the first time into iex.
+Please note that for Elixir 0.15.0 and earlier, in some cases you need to manually load modules for the first time into iex.
-This is because your application has wrong bytecode signatures at start, they point to the source files not the beams (see [issue #2533][beambug] for further details).
+This is because your application can have wrong bytecode signatures at start, they point to the source files not the beams (see [issue #2533][beambug] for further details).

-Just do: `l MyModule` in iex, then your stuff will be reloaded.
+If your module doesn't show up as reloaded in iex, just do once: `l MyModule`.

 [beambug]: https://github.com/elixir-lang/elixir/issues/2533